node-prism/grove/README.md

 # Schedules

+Place your schedule definitions in `/src/app/schedules`.

-Schedules found in `/src/app/schedules` are automatically ingested and created.
-These are expected to have an async default export which is assumed to be the handler for the scheduled task.
+These are expected to export default an async function, which is the handler for the scheduled task.

-Here's an example of a simple schedule that would collect daily user metrics from a database and email them via the mail queue.
+Here's an example of a simple schedule that would collect daily user metrics from a database and deliver them via a task placed in a mail queue.

 ```typescript
 // /src/app/schedules/metrics.ts